South European nase: Distribution and habitat

 The South European nase is indigenous to the river systems draining into the northern Adriatic Sea, from the Vomano in eastern Italy to the Soča in western Slovenia.
 It has been introduced to rivers further south in Italy into rivers draining into the Tyrrhenian Sea and Ligurian Sea.
 This species prefers rivers below 400 m above sea level, especially where the habitat is complex with variable substrates, current speeds, undercut banks, submerged wood, rocks and aquatic vegetation.

 Biology

 The South European nase is found in groups.
 It is an omnivore, its diet dominated by algae growing on rocks and stones as well as aquatic insects.
 It migrates, in groups, to spawn in the main tributaries, spawning over gravel where there is a fast flow.
 Spawning has been reported to take place in March to June.
 They are sexually mature at 3 or 4 years old.
-The breeding males change colour and develop nuptail tubercles.
+The breeding males change colour and develop nuptial tubercles.
 They are fractional spawners and each female may lay between 2,000 and 5,000 eggs per year.